Table of Contents

 The interview illuminates our core desires as consumers (love, connection and acceptance) that marketers tap into to drive successful campaigns.
 In an age when loneliness is an epidemic, and Gen Z are self-described as “touch-starved,” we’re craving more authentic connection, less Netflix romance — and brands are taking note.
 Tinder recently launched a video ad campaign (“It Starts With a Swipe”) that translates dating app messages to the screen, in scenes branded as modern “meet-cutes.”
 Ironically, in person, friends are swearing off the apps entirely, and deleting them from their phones.
 “I want to meet someone in real life” is a popular refrain.
 Andrew and Amelia did, spinning their meet-cute into marketing gold.

 Last week, after the interview came out, I went back and watched Amelia’s old content, and later that day, I went to see Andrew’s new movie.
 I couldn’t help but think that what I really wanted to see was Andrew and Amelia on screen, with their sparkling eye contact, rather than a performance that I knew was scripted.
 But if their first date was just a “practise round” as Andrew said, proposing an off-camera round two, I’m sure that this won’t be the last hyper-modern, Truman Show-esque “romantic” encounter we see from them.
 And whatever they’re selling next, I’ll buy it.
+And as we’ve seen with other recent branding wins and flops, audiences have a sharp radar for what feels real versus what feels like a stunt.

 FAQ: